 In simple terms, we are always aiming to keep the children happy, for them to feel safe, and to trust us, and to want, and be able to, be around us and interact.

 As in our Early Years and main school, there is a high adult to child ratio.
-Robin House is managed by a Speech and Language Therapist, and each group is led by a teacher, with an additional Speech and Language Therapist, a teaching assistant who has received training to support children with language and communication difficulties, and an Occupational Therapist and Physiotherapist.
+Adapted Curriculum is managed by a Speech and Language Therapist, and each group is led by a teacher, with an additional Speech and Language Therapist, a teaching assistant who has received training to support children with language and communication difficulties, and an Occupational Therapist and Physiotherapist.

 Sensory needs and strategies